Why Do Bank Boards Have Risk Committees?

 Date Written: July 26, 2021

-We develop a theory of bank board risk committees.
-With this theory, such committees are valuable even though there is no expectation that bank risk is lower if the bank has a well-functioning risk committee.
+We develop a theory of bank board risk committees that explains why such committees can be valuable to shareholders even when they do not reduce bank risk.
 As predicted by our theory (1) many large and complex banks voluntarily chose to have a risk committee before the Dodd-Frank Act forced bank holding companies with assets in excess of $10 billion to have a board risk committee, and (2) establishing a board risk committee does not reduce a bank’s risk on average.
-Using unique interview data, we show that the work of risk committees is consistent with our theory in part.
+Using unique interview data, we show that the work of risk committees is consistent with our theory.

-Keywords: Corporate Governance, Risk Committee, Bank Boards, Risk Management, Dodd-Frank
+Keywords: Corporate Governance, Risk Committee, Bank Boards, Qualitative Research, Dodd-Frank

 Suggested Citation: Suggested Citation